cristinamtown/PDX-Realestate-TimeSeries/README.md

     return ans_df.loc[ans_df['aic'].idxmin()]
 ```

-## arima model
+## arima model function
-- This function prepares the data for the model by splitting the data 90/10 into train and test data sets.
-It then plots the split.
+This function prepares the data for modeling by:
+- Splitting the data 90/10 into train and test data sets.
+- Visualizing the split with a plot.
-- It then inputs the given parameters and the train data into the ARIMA model.
+- Inputs the given parameters and the train data into the ARIMA model.
-- It fits the model and prints the results.
+- Fits the model and prints the results.
-- Next it runs and plots model diagnostics
+- Runs and plots model diagnostics
-- It runs predictions and compares it to the test data.
+- Runs predictions and compares it to the test data.
 - Calculates and returns the rsme
 - Forecasts 72 months out using the model and plots the forecast.